Reviews You Can Rely On

 Downhill Performance

-So how do these bikes perform on the descents, you ask?
+So, how do these budget mountain bikes perform on the descents?
 All of the bikes in this review will get you down the majority of downhills you'll encounter on everyday mountain bike rides, and a few of them will do it more comfortably and easily than the others.
 The downhill performance of these bikes is affected by their suspension, geometry, and components, and they are all a little different than the next.
-These budget-friendly bikes aren't made for super hard-charging downhill riders or smashing down the rowdiest terrain, but a few of these bikes proved to be far more capable on the descents than we expected.
+A few of these bikes proved to be far more capable on the descents than we expected.

-budget mountain bike - the fuse 27.5 easily outperformed the other hardtails in this...
+budget mountain bike - the fuse 27.5 performs very well on the downhill thanks to its burly...

 Credit: Jenna Ammerman